kavish200/Delta-Demo1/README.md

 # Delta-Demo1
-This is a Demo class for Git and Github class
+This is a Demo class for Git and Github class.